 History: Cr.
 Register, September, 1991, No. 429, eff.
 10-1-91.

-Adm 35.07 Accountability for project loan.
-(1) A municipality that receives a project loan shall:
+Adm 35.07 Accountability for financial assistance.
+(1) A financial assistance agreement shall require a recipient of financial assistance to do the following:

-(a) Maintain project accounts in accordance with generally accepted government accounting principles, including accurate, complete and current records of project costs, sources and uses of project funds, documentation as to the eligibility of project costs, records of refunds, rebates and other credits relating to the project and all payments that constitute the dedicated source of revenue.
+(a) Maintain project accounts in accordance with the financial assistance agreement.

-(b) Provide, if available, the most recent audited financial statements at the time of application and at least annually during the term of the financial assistance agreement.
+(b) Provide, if available, audited financial statements upon request from the department and at least annually while the recipient has an obligation outstanding.

-(c) Take no action which would reduce the amount available from the dedicated source of revenue established for repayment of the project in accordance with s.
-281.58 (14) (b) 1., Stats.
+(c) Take no action to reduce the adequacy of the dedicated source of revenue established for repayment of the project in accordance with ss.
+281.58 (14) (b) 1. or 281.61 (8m) (a), Stats.

 (2) The department may require or perform financial audits prior to, during or at the end of the term of the project loan.

-(3) A municipality that receives financial assistance provided in whole or in part from the federal capitalization grant described in the Federal Water Quality Act of 1987, 33 USC 1381 to 1387, shall comply with the Federal Single Audit Act, 31 USC 7501 to 7507, and OMB circular A 128.
-A municipality that receives financial assistance from other sources may, at its option, commission a single audit in accordance with the Federal Single Audit Act, OMB circular A 128 and the state’s single audit guidelines.
-All reasonable, allocable costs of single audits are eligible costs to the extent provided in s.
-NR 162.05.
+(3) A recipient that receives financial assistance for a project designated as federal equivalency by the department of natural resources shall comply with the federal Single Audit Act, 31 USC 7501 to 7507, and Office of Management and Budget Uniform Guidance.

 (4) The department may rely on a commissioned audit unless it finds that the audit was not performed in accordance with state or federal auditing standards.
 The department may perform, or commission others to perform an additional audit or audits to supplement work done in a single audit, to the extent it deems necessary.